Yin Yoga & Anatomy Teacher Training I

 In the West, we practise mainly yang forms of yoga (Ashtanga, Bikram, Vinyasa Flow, etc.) muscle strengthening and muscle tension through rhythmic, flowing and repetitive movements, and this complements our fast-moving mentality and learned values.

 Yang needs yin in order to exist, and yin needs yang in order to exist.
 When both sides are aligned, balance and harmony are achieved.

 Yin yoga complements every form of yang yoga.
 While we cannot say that one is better or worse than the other, we can say that both belong together intrinsically, creating harmony between body, mind and soul.

 Welcome to Yin Yoga and Anatomy Teacher Training I

 “Wherever you go, go with all your heart.”
 (Confucius)

-Our 50-hour intensive programme is designed for experienced and aspiring yoga teachers and students who wish to improve their knowledge of yin yoga – the quiet practice – and are keen to enhance their knowledge of the anatomical and energetic theories of yoga practice.
+Our 50-hour intensive course is designed for experienced and aspiring yoga teachers and students who wish to improve their knowledge of yin yoga – the quiet practice – and are keen to enhance their knowledge of the anatomical and energetic theories of yoga practice.

 1. Yin yoga asanas

 This section covers the theory and practice for teaching 20 yin yoga poses, including their specific characteristics and their effects.